dafydd2277/systemAdmin/networking/README.md

 grep ifnames /etc/default/grub
 ```

-If the line exists, back up the file and edit `/etc/default/grub` to
+If the setting exists, back up the file and edit `/etc/default/grub` to
-remove the line.
+remove the setting.
 Then,

 ```
 grub2-mkconfig -o /boot/grub2/grub.cfg